Agricultural Field Calculators

 Injection rate (gal/min) = (gal/acre × pivot GPM) ÷ (acres × 60).
 For 3 gal/acre UAN on a 125-acre pivot at 1,000 GPM: 3 × 1,000 ÷ (125 × 60) = 0.4 gal/min.

 Modern center pivot systems achieve 85–92% application efficiency — meaning 85–92% of applied water reaches the root zone.
+To calculate fertilizer or chemigation application rates through the pivot, see the Fertilizer Rate Calculator..
 Older high-pressure impact sprinkler pivots may be 70–80% efficient.
 Low-energy precision application (LEPA) systems can reach 95%+ efficiency.

 A typical quarter-section pivot (128 acres) applying 1 inch per week needs about 750–900 GPM from the well.
+Use the Field Size Calculator to find your exact irrigated acres, dry corners, and end-gun coverage before sizing your pump.
 Use the formula: GPM = (acres × inches/week × 18,857) ÷ (hours of operation per week).
-Most Columbia Basin pivots pump 700–1,200 GPM depending on acreage and desired application rate.
+Most commercial center pivots pump 700–1,200 GPM depending on acreage and desired application rate.